linda-seiter/cmsc115_2252/week2/week2_lesson.md

 double feet = inches / 12.0;
 ```

-After updating the code, the program must be re-executed for each test case to confirm the actual output matches the expected output:
+After updating the code, the program must be re-executed for each test case to confirm the actual and expected I/O match:

 | Test | Expected I/O                                     | Actual I/O                                       | Status |
 | ---- | ------------------------------------------------ | ------------------------------------------------ | ------ |